Get E-Book

 4. Module._cache['/home/user/project/math.js'] is checked.

-5. The built-in check fails because this is a file path.
+5. The built-in module path does not apply because this is a file.

 6. new Module('/home/user/project/math.js', parentModule) creates the module object.